David Crane (historian)

 David Crane is a Scottish historian and author.

-Crane read history and English at Oxford University before becoming a lecturer at universities in the Netherlands, Japan, and Africa.
+Crane read history and English at University of Oxford before becoming a lecturer at universities in the Netherlands, Japan, and Africa.
 He lives in northwest Scotland.

 He has written two books about Lord Byron and his family; a biography of explorer Robert Falcon Scott; and a book about World War I grave monuments.
 He has also written a book about The Battle of Waterloo called Went the Day Well?
 (Witnessing Waterloo).